 - ½ teaspoon black pepper

-- 8 lasagna noodles broken
+- 8 lasagna noodles broken into 1-inch pieces

 - 1 ½ cups fresh spinach chopped

 - toppings as desired see notes for options

 - Cook sausage, onion, and garlic over medium-high heat until no pink remains.
 Drain any fat.

 - Add crushed tomatoes, diced tomatoes (with juices), beef broth, green pepper, seasonings, and 1 cup of water.

 - Bring to a boil, reduce heat and simmer covered for 15 minutes.

 - Break lasagna into pieces and add to the simmering soup.
 Simmer covered for 15 minutes or until pasta is tender.